 Sources of fixed-income return

-Return on a fixed rate comes from (a) receipt of coupons and principal on the scheduled dates, (b) reinvestment of coupons, and (c) any gain and loss on the sale of the bond prior to maturity.
+Return on a fixed income instruments comes from (a) receipt of coupons and principal on the scheduled dates, (b) reinvestment of coupons, and (c) any gain and loss on the sale of the bond prior to maturity.

 The rate of return is also affected by whether the bond is issued on a discount or premium.
 Amortization of discount makes up for the deficient coupon rate and amortization of premium takes away the effect of excessive coupon rate such that the realized return for a buy-and-hold investor is exactly equal to the yield to maturity.